Jump directly to the page contents

 In a two-day workshop on July 18-19 in Berlin, the project team "Developing operational biodiversity targets" has taken up it's work.

-2nd Workshop
+2nd Workshop in Berlin

 The second in-person workshop took place on February 1-2.
 The definition of goals, measures and indicators within the National Biodiversity Strategy and their connection to biodiversity variables were discussed.
 Further, for the second day, an exchange with (parliamentary) speakers for environmental policy was organized.
 The focus was on the questions of how and where science can contribute as effectively as possible to the political processes regarding biodiversity-relevant issues.